 Since the abortion is so closely tied to the act of sex, sexual dysfunction can also be a symptom.
 In a small number of cases, men may experiment with homosexuality (Berger 251).
 This allows them to experience sexual gratification with no risk of pregnancy.
 Addictions to pornography and masturbation are also tools that give physical satisfaction, but allows the man to stay in total control of the outcome.

-Other symptoms include insomnia, panic attacks, flashbacks, nightmares, self-imposed isolation or suicidal tendencies.
+Other symptoms include insomnia, panic attacks, flashbacks, nightmares, self-imposed isolation, or suicidal tendencies.

 Before we go any further, let’s define what is meant by “counseling.”
 Webster’s Dictionary defines counseling as “professional guidance of the individual by utilizing psychological methods…” We’ll deal with modern psychology later.
-In this context of helping post-abortive men in crisis, a “counselor” is not a professional licensed or degreed individual using psychological techniques.
-A counselor or facilitator is a volunteer who has a passion on his or her heart for helping men recover from post-abortion stress.
+In this context of helping men in crisis, a “counselor” is not a professional licensed or degreed individual using psychological techniques.
+A peer-to-peer counselor or facilitator is a volunteer who has a passion on his or her heart for helping men recover from abortion loss.
 This is a mature Christian who is familiar with the Word of God as the ultimate authority for mankind, and is willing to invest whatever time it takes to help a hurting father along the road to spiritual and emotional healing.

 Don’t let Satan intimidate you into thinking you aren’t qualified to help these men.
 We are simply the human tool God has chosen to facilitate HIS healing power.
 Trust that He will send the Holy Spirit to give you the wisdom and knowledge to make sure you’re up to the task.
 Luke 12:11-12 is more than God’s promise to the Apostles.
 It’s also His promise to anyone who works in His vineyard.
 “When you are brought before synagogues, rulers and authorities, do not worry about how you will defend yourselves or what you will say, for the Holy Spirit will teach you at that time what you should say.”
 Another way to say this is, God doesn’t call the qualified, He qualifies the called.

-Having said this, there is ample evidence that women can also be effective in helping post-abortive fathers.
-Further, women have successfully counseled coed post-abortive groups.
+Having said this, there is ample evidence that women can also be effective in helping struggling fathers.
+Further, women have successfully counseled coed groups.
 This has enabled both men and women to discover the depth of guilt, pain and remorse felt by the opposite sex and may be an effective way to deal with a prominent anger issue toward the other sex.
 It would be ill advised for a woman to counsel a man one-on-one.
 Always approach a counseling situation with commonsense caution, advice from others and lots of prayer.

 Mourning after the death of a loved one is biblical.
 Jesus mourned at the tomb of His dear friend Lazarus.
 And in Matthew 5:3, Jesus says, “Blessed are those who mourn, for they will be comforted.”

 Mourning is a very personal experience.
 What helps one person process his grief may not work for another.
-As a matter of fact, what brings comfort to one may seem odd, outrageous or even offensive to another.
+As a matter of fact, what brings comfort to one may seem odd, outrageous, or even offensive to another.
 Using the filter of the Holy Scriptures, we should give hurting men considerable leeway to travail the lonely path of mourning in the way that provides the greatest comfort to them.

-The job of a counselor is to immerse them in the comforting waters of Scripture.
+The job of a peer-to-peer counselor is to immerse them in the comforting waters of Scripture.
 There is no better tool to provide healing than the promise that Jesus has died for all of our sins – including abortion.
 Jesus’ words on the cross, “It is finished!” mean what they say.
 He didn’t bleed and die for only the so-called “little” sins.
 Jesus paid the price for all our sins, even the gravest and most vile offenses man’s sinful heart has devised.

 Mark Twain said, “Forgiveness is the fragrance of the violet left on the heel that crushed it.”
 That is a very poignant message for the hurting father.
 Forgiveness can be an enormous hurdle to clear on the path to recovery.
 First there may be the need to forgive the mother of his unborn baby who decided to abort.
 Forgiveness may also be required for several others besides the obvious abortionist.
 This grieving father may need to forgive the woman’s parents, friends or relatives who pressured or even forced her to abort their baby.
 Unresolved anger toward others will eat away at his soul.
 Further, he will be giving these individuals power over him as long as he harbors hatred toward them.

 “People may confuse forgiving with excusing, pardoning, forgetting or reconciliation.
 Genuine forgiveness is none of these.”
 (Coyle 38) Oh, it’s far from easy.
 Forgiveness takes a lot of consistent, hard work.
 What is forgiveness?
 “It is the conscious decision to withhold both retribution and resentment and to instead offer mercy to the undeserving offender.”
-(39) However, forgiveness is essential for total healing after abortion.
+(39) Forgiveness is essential for total healing after abortion.
 It is also the foundation for conquering the next and possibly most difficult step – allowing his repentant heart to fully accept Christ’s free gift of forgiveness.

 When a father says he can’t forgive himself, he might instead be saying that he can’t or is unwilling to receive God’s forgiveness.
 The need for self-forgiveness may be manufactured to satisfy his lingering guilt (Jones 5).
 The father may still be in denial that he is capable of participating in the death of his unborn child (9).
 He could be venting regrets for failing in his life (10).
 Or the father “may have ascended to the throne of judgment and declared himself to be his own judge” (14).
 In this case, 1 Corinthians 4:3-5 is good advice, “I care very little if I am judged by you or by any human court; indeed, I do not even judge myself.
 My Conscience is clear, but that does not make me innocent.
 It is the Lord who judges me.
-Therefore judge nothing before the appointed time; wait till the Lord comes.
+Therefore, judge nothing before the appointed time; wait till the Lord comes.
 He will bring to light what is hidden in darkness and will expose the motives of men’s hearts.
 At that time each will receive his praise from God.”

 The concept of self-forgiveness is a natural progression of modern psychology, which holds to a philosophy that man is genuinely good.
 Further, in order for him to make others happy, he must first make himself happy.
 This conflicts with the biblical principles.
 First, man is not good.
 Romans 3:23 says, “all have sinned and fall short of the glory of God.”
 Because of Adam’s fall from grace in the Garden of Eden, man’s heart is rotten to the core and beyond hope if not for the redeeming blood of Jesus Christ and the power of the Holy Spirit.